rhaslund/labguides/vbr-95u4b2/module-13/content.md

+Module 13: Additional resources
+---
+**This lab is expected to last a maximum of XX minutes including lab launch.**

-## Step 1: Install Veeam Backup & Replication
+# Lab 13.1: Install Veeam Backup & Replication

 1. [] Launch the **File Explorer** from the Windows task bar.
 2. [] Select the **DVD Drive (D:)** drive.